All-Hands-AI/OpenHands/docs/modules/usage/how-to/gui-mode.md

 3. Enter the corresponding `API Key` for your chosen provider.
 4. Click "Save" to apply the settings.

+### GitHub Token Setup

+The `GITHUB_TOKEN` is provided to OpenHands in GUI mode through two methods:
+1. Direct input: Users can manually input their GitHub token (in OSS mode)
+2. GitHub OAuth: Token is obtained through GitHub OAuth authentication (in SaaS mode)

+Once a user arrives at the `/app` route with a valid GitHub token, it is automatically exported to the shell environment for the agent to use.

 ### Advanced Settings

 1. Toggle `Advanced Options` to access additional settings.